 Among the reasons to use such a service in the first place you can find, of course, securing your connection (protecting your privacy against prying eyes), unlock geo-restricted content or censored/banned services, platforms and apps, as well as save money on flights, streaming services, car rental, etc.

 It is well-known that more often than not, some service providers do little to no effort in order to ensure that their pricing is a fair one, depending on the consumer profile.
-For instance, Netflix provides its services for the same prince in US as in the rest of the world, which is highly unfair to begin with.
-On top of that, they also block certain contents for non-US users, so it’s kind of a double-damage situation.
+For instance, Netflix provides its services for the same prince in the US as in the rest of the world, which is highly unfair to begin with.
+On top of that, they also block certain content for non-US users, so it’s kind of a double-damage situation.

 Using a VPN service such as SaferVPN spoofs your location and virtually places you in any country you want, as long as they have an active server in that location that you can connect to.

 So, you want to be a SaferVPN customer, right?
 Well, you must know that since this service is a premium one, you will need an account in order to make the most of its features.
 Actually you need that account even to be able to use the service, so we’ll show you how you can get an account.

 - Select a plan from the list (you know, the one that suits your needs best);

 - Type your email address in the designated field;